zuliani99/zuliani99.github.io/_pages/about.md

 ### Here it is a litte of me... 🙄

-- 🔬 I am close to graduate.
+- 🔬 I'm close to graduate.
 My thesis is about to create a newer Active learning strategy based on Graph Transduction Game algorithm, in collaboration with professor [Sebastiano Vascon](https://www.sebastianovascon.it/)

 - 👨‍💻 All of my projects are available [here](https://zuliani99.github.io/portfolio/)

-- 💬 I am available to discuss new ideas and if you need any help on any of my previous projects feel free to reach me!
+- 💬 I'm available to discuss new ideas and if you need any help on any of my previous projects feel free to reach me!

-- ⚡ Fun fact **I love Formula 1 and MotoGP, and I'm looking forward to work in one of these two area**
+- ⚡ I'm looking forward to apply my knowledge in the **motorsports world** on in the **aerospace - defense** sector.